Posts with the Tag Interop:

 The TCG, among other things, has to worry about rather high-level, cross-working-group, and hence often boring topics.
 For instance, we were just talking about how to improve the RFC process, the way we discuss whether and how a draft standard (“Proposed Recommendation”) should become a standard (“Recommendation”).
 This, so far, happens on the Twiki, which is nice because it's stable over long times (20 years and counting).
 But it also sucks because the discussions are hard to follow and the link between comments and resulting changes is loose at best.
 For an example that should illustrate the problem, see the last RFC I ran.

-Since we're sold to github/Microsoft for our current standards process anyway, I think I'd rather have the discussions on github, and in some way we will probably say as much in the next version of the Document Standards.
+Since we're sold to github/Microsoft for our current document management anyway, I think I would rather have the RFC discussions on github, too, and in some way we will probably say as much in the next version of the Document Standards.
 But of course there are many free parameters in the details, which led to quite a bit more discussion than I had expected.
-I'm not sure whether we sometimes crossed the border to bikeshedding; but we probably didn't.
+I am not entirely sure whether we sometimes crossed the border to bikeshedding; my hope is we did not.

-Here's another example of the sort of infrastruture talk we were having: There is now a strong move to express part of our standards' content machine-readably in OpenAPI (example for TAP).
+Here's another example of the sort of infrastruture talk we were having: There is now a strong move to express parts of our standards' content machine-readably in OpenAPI (example for TAP).
 Again, there are interesting details: If you read a standard, how will you find the associated OpenAPI files?
 Since these specs will rather certainly include parts of other standards: how will that work technically (by network requests or in a single repository in which all IVOA OpenAPI specs reside)?
-And more importantly, can a spec say “I want to include a specific minor version“?
+And more importantly, can a spec say “I want to include a specific minor version of another standard's artefacts“?
 Must it be minor version-sharp, and how would that fit with semantic versioning?
 Can it say “latest”?

 Opening session (2025-06-02, 14:30)

 The public part of the conference has started with Simon O'Toole's overview over what was going on in the VO in the past semester.
-Around page 36 of these slide set, updates from the Rubin Observatory say what I've been saying for a long time:
+Around page 36 of his slide set, updates from the Rubin Observatory say what I have been saying for a long time:

 A piece of a slide showing “Binary2 For The Win” and “Large results make TABLEDATA prohibitive”.